► 5.2-litre twin-turbo V12

 ► New Volante DBS joins coupe

-Oh look, another 007-inspired Aston Martin.
-This week, Gaydon’s one-off celebrates 50 years of the On Her Majesty’s Secret Service film, which used a 1969 DBS (pictured below).
-Based on the already exotic Superleggera, the Oh Her Majesty’s Secret Service DBS features an Olive Green paint-job like the original car, and adds a few other tweaks.
+It's the latest in a run of Aston specials; it's also launched a DBS to celebrate 50 years of the On Her Majesty’s Secret Service Bond film, which used a 1969 DBS (pictured below).
+Based on the already exotic DBS Superleggera, the OHMSS DBS features an Olive Green paint-job like the original car, and adds a few other tweaks.

 Aston Martin DBS Superleggera: key specs